About Dr. Kenann McKenzie-DeFranza

 Dr. McKenzie is the Founder of Aspiring Spirit, LLC which includes the well-known podcast.
 Her professional experience and expertise in education spans 25 years: it includes teaching in graduate education programs, civic engagement research & practice, organizational consulting, PreK-12 schools and higher education professional development on subjects such as educational practices, policy, K12 administration, and leadership.
 She has authored papers and peer reviewed publications.
 Dr. McKenzie served in the federal government for several years as well in the US Department of Education.

 In higher education, she is noted for being the inaugural Director of the Generous Listening and Dialogue Center, Tufts University.
-Her current role includes serving as an elected official for Beverly School Committee and Associate Professor of Practice at Gordon College School of Education.
+She serves as an elected official for Beverly School Committee and an Associate Professor of Practice at Gordon College School of Education.

 In 2022, she was recognized with the Heroine Award by the Commonwealth of Massachusetts’ Commission on the Status of Women.
 Her professional development companion journal was published in 2023, Called Learning, Listening and Leading.